arnosthavelka/jnlp-poc/README.md

-# JNLP-poc
+# JNLP-POC
-POC ofJNLP usage with these features:
+POC of JNLP usage with these features:
 - maven based build
 - generation of JNLP file (based on properties)
 - signing JAR (with provided keystore) to be usable